-• From the first chart above it can be noted that 58% of all families (benefit units) receive some form of state support i.e. were in receipt of at least one income-related benefit such as Income Support, tax credits or a non-income related benefit such as child benefit.
+• From the first chart above it can be noted that 59% of all families (benefit units) were in receipt of benefit i.e. were in receipt of at least one income-related benefit such as Income Support, tax credits or a non-income related benefit such as child benefit.

-• The middle chart shows that on the whole, where the age of the head of the family is aged between 25 and 59, the percentage of families in receipt of incomerelated benefit remains broadly the same.
-The income related benefits include income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Income Support and Pension Credit.
-Overall 21% of families were in receipt of an income-related benefit in 2018/19.

-• The vast majority of families where the head was aged 65 or over received a non-income-related benefit, the vast majority being in receipt of State Pension - 99% of families where the head was aged 65 to 84 were in receipt of State Pension.

-• See Table 2.11 for data.
+- The middle chart shows that on the whole, where the age of the head of the family is aged between 35 and 64, the percentage of families in receipt of incomerelated benefit remains broadly the same.
+The income related benefits include Universal Credit, income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Income Support and Pension Credit.
+Overall 19% of families were in receipt of an income-related benefit in 2019/20. - The vast majority of families where the head was aged 65 or over received a non-income-related benefit, the vast majority being in receipt of State Pension 97% of families where the head was aged 65 to 74 and 100% of families where the head was aged 75-84 were in receipt of State Pension. - See Table 2.11 for data.

-Approximately three quarters of families received either none or less than £10,000 a year in state support Families (benefit units) by income received from state support, 2018/19 Northern Ireland
+Approximately three quarters of families received either none or less than £10,000 a year in state support Families (benefit units) by income received from state support, 2019/20 Northern Ireland